Ron Lieber

 Ron Lieber (born 1971) is an American journalist for The New York Times, where he writes the "Your Money" column.
 He is the recipient of three Gerald Loeb awards for his writing in the column.
 He previously wrote the "Green Thumb" column for the Wall Street Journal.

-Early life
+Early life and education

 Lieber grew up in Chicago, Illinois.
 He attended the full 14-years of grade school at Francis W. Parker School, a private school in Chicago, becoming a scholarship student after his parents divorced.

 Expecting to continue living in the Chicago area after college, Lieber decided to choose a school outside the Midwest, attending Amherst College on scholarships and financial aid.
 He was inspired to try writing for the Student, the school alumni magazine, after reading the work of Chris Miller in the publication.
 The summer after his junior year, he interned with the Daily Hampshire Gazette for three months.
 He graduated in 1993.